SD123456789/API-versions-accepted/README.md

 ## Installation

-No dependencies outside python3 and the management IP address of the FDM-managed Firepower Threat Defense sensor.
+After installing python3 and pip3 on your operating system of choice, please run the following command in the directory containing the requirements.txt file so that necessary dependencies can be installed:
+`pip3 install -r requirements.txt`

 ## Configuration